sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 ### A day in the life of a DASH packet

 > [!NOTE]
-> TBD - We need engineering and Gerald's  help.
+> TBD - We need engineering help.

 Some of the info from the doc you *sanitized*.
 Different for ecosystem.